 Domestic violence is very serious, it can affect men, women and children.
-Usually men are the abusers but men can also be abused.
-In children when they witness the abuse.
-For anyone experiencing domestic violence, the effects is trauma.
-Emotional abuse is so much more harder to heal from physical abuse.
+Usually men are the abusers, but men can also be abused.
+When children witness domestic violence, that’s trauma.
+Children are at greater risk of emotional, behavior, sexual abuse and learning problems.

-And the process for recovery is long and hard.
 You can recover, but it will take hard work on your part.
 And you are going to have to want it.
-You should talk with a trusted family member, friend or counselor.
-And God is the true healer.
+You should talk with God, a trusted family member, friend or counselor.
+God is the true healer.
 So please don’t leave Him out of your recovery.

-It can and will affect you mentally and physically.
-Know to people are the same and things don’t affect you in the same way.
-When you are experiencing or living with domestic violence you don’t feel safe most of the time, and it causes you to have trouble sleeping.
-Some days you don’t want to get out of bed because you don’t want to face the day.
+It will affect you mentally and physically.
+We’re not the same and things don’t affect everyone in the same way.
+When you are experiencing or living with domestic violence you don’t feel safe or secure most of the time, and it causes you to have trouble sleeping and dealing with life.
+Some days you don’t want to get out of bed to face the day.
 You start isolating yourself from family and friends.
-Even your behavior change at work or school.
-You begin to lose trust in people.
+Your behavior change at work or school.
+You begin to lose trust and faith in people.
 It causes you to feel helpless and hopeless because of the shame and guilt.
 But it is not your fault.
 It’s your abuser that has the problem and needs help.
 But they have to want to change.

 I know, because I witnessed domestic violence as a child growing up, then I married a man, that I though loved me.
 Then again, I guess, he did love me, but had a problem.
 And he abused me for many, many years.
 I stayed because I didn’t know any better at first, then over time, I thought I could change him.
 I could be enough.
 Now, I lived to help others by sharing my story.